 Features of Howrah Bridge Kolkata

-The bridge is the gateway to Kolkata and very near to the Howrah railway station.
+The bridge is the gateway to Kolkata and is very near to the Howrah railway station.
 If you want to come from Howrah to Kolkata then you need to cross the river Hooghly.
 The bridge is the connection between the two.
 It is the lifeline of the town.
 Buses, autos, cabs etc passes through the bridge.
 Many people also walk across the bridge.
 The best way to view the bridge is from the shore of the river.

 Nearby tourist attractions

 The beauty of the bridge is a cultural significance of Kolkata which made many directors to showcase it in many movies.
-It was featured in Bollywood cinemas Piku, Love aaj Kal, Parineeta, China Town, Barfii, and also in Tollywood movies like Amar Prem and Neel Akasher Niche.
+It was featured in Bollywood cinemas Piku, Love aaj Kal, Parineeta, China Town, and Barfii, and also in Tollywood movies like Amar Prem and Neel Akasher Niche.
 A famous movie was also made in the name of Howrah bridge by Shakti Samanta where the popular song “mera naam Chin Chin Chu “the shooting of which was done at this bridge.

 Where to eat

-West Bengal is quite known for the Bengali delicious dishes which you would never get in any other state.
-Varieties of food are available in various restaurants, dhabas and cafes.
+West Bengal is quite known for its Bengali delicious dishes which you would never get in any other state.
+Varieties of food are available in various restaurants, dhabas, and cafes.
 A wide of fish recipes are available in the renowned food hubs.
 One of the most deserved and demanding fish is the Hilsa that tastes great and we could get it here in reasonable rates basically in the monsoon.
 Various festivals such as “ilish utsab” are celebrated during this season in various luxurious hotels.
 Some of the hotels near Howrah Bridge Kolkata are Sri Ram Bhojonalaya, KFC, Sitaram’s (pure vegan restaurant), Diamond hotel and restaurant and Pizza hut.